Manage Inventory Locations

 Inventory Locations Properties

-Inventory locations have five properties:
+Inventory locations have six properties:

-Property | Type | Description |
+| Property | Type | Description |

 inventory_location_id | string | Generated automatically when you create an inventory location.
 This property is required to update or delete a specific inventory location and if you want to update SKU stock levels.
 You can also use it as a query parameter when listing SKU inventory levels. |